Triaxial Magnetars as Sources of Fast Radio Bursts: Triaxiality

-Solutions of these equations when all moments of inertia are unequal are complicated and aperiodic \citep{LL76}.
+A triaxial moment of inertia tensor may result from frozen-in magnetic stress $B^2/8\pi = 4 \times 10^{28}B_{15}^2$ dyne/cm$^2$, where the magnetic field $B = B_{15}\times 10^{15}\,$Gauss. or frozen-in elastic stress ${\cal O}(10^{29}$ dyne/cm$^2$) \citep{HK09}.
+These may be of similar magnitude and each may make the moment of inertia tensor triaxial.
+Rotational distortion relaxes to axisymmetry on a fast hydrodynamic or viscous time scale, and is likely smaller than the other distortions for rotational periods $\gtrsim 1\,$s. {This is in contrast to classic radio pulsars whose magnetic distortion is several orders of magnitude less,i and that are likely well approximated as oblate spheroids.)

+For a magnetically distorted magnetar ${\cal A} \sim 10^{-6}B_{15}^2$.
+Frozen elastic anisotropy may provide a comparable value of $\cal A$, but with the difference that elastic strain relaxes by creep, at unknown rates, while magnetic fields relax resistively, expected to be very slowly.
+The small values of $\cal A$ of magnetars are consistent with ${\cal T} = {\cal O}(1/2)$, in contrast to radio pulsars whose distortion from sphericity is rotational and whose dynamical figures are close to oblate ellipsoids with ${\cal T} \ll 1/2$.}

+The orientation of the moment of inertia ellipsoid in an inertial frame is described by the Euler angles $\theta$, $\phi$ and $\psi$.
+These are related to and vary with the rotation rates $\omega_i$ around the principal axes $i$ that evolve according to the Euler equations:

+Solutions of the Euler equations when all moments of inertia are unequal are complicated and aperiodic \citep{LL76}. {The Euler angles $\theta$ and $\psi$, as well as the $\omega_i$, vary periodically (but not sinusoidally) with a period ${\cal O}(\tau)$ while $\phi$ varies as the sum of two incommensurate periodic functions whose periods are of that order of magnitude.
+In the words of \citet{LL76} ``the top [rigid triaxial body] does not at any time return exactly to its original position''.
+This, by itself, does not explain the absence of observed periodicities in repeating FRB because the variations in the $\omega_i$ and Euler angles are very slow; the implied changes are small during the single (1--4 hours) continuous observations of repeating FRB in which only upper limits on periodic modulation have been set.}

 To make order of magnitude estimates, replace the time derivatives by the algebraic factor $1/\tau$, where $\tau$ is a characteristic time scale, the fractions by $\Delta I/I$, a measure of the asymmetry of the moment of inertia tensor, and assume $I_1 \approx I_2 \approx I_3$ to high accuracy, as the case for a dynamically nearly spherical body, but that all the $|I_i-I_j|$ ($i \ne j$) are of the same order of magnitude.
+Then